OLPS/OLPS/README.md

 INSTALLATION
 ============

+* We can download or clone the latest version of OLPS from the project website  at \url{https://github.com/OLPS/}.

 * Unzip the file you just downloaded and copy the OLPS directory to a location,e.g.,/my-directory/

 * Run Matlab/Ocatve, Go to /my-directory/OLPS/ at the command prompt